 Scones are my number one obsession, when it comes to baking.
 I had to share this vegan scones recipe along side my Vegan Afternoon Tea guide, where I share more recipes and tips.

-Scones were the first thing I learnt to bake as a child and have been a regular favourite in my kitchen ever since.
-When I started creating vegan recipes, I knew scones had to be one of the first things I had to “veganize” and I’m super happy with the results!
+They were the first thing I learnt to bake as a child and have been a regular favourite in my kitchen ever since.
+If any of you have a copy of my cookbook, you’ll see a photo of this on the first page!

 I don’t reserve scones for just special occasions, they’re an every day favourite in my house, but every now and then it’s nice to “dress them up” with a selection of jams, clotted cream and perhaps some strawberries too to make a quintessentially British treat!